Last updated: January 2026 · 8 min read

 Do I need a contractor for a ADU / Accessory Dwelling Unit?

-While owner-builder options exist, most San Diego ADU projects require licensed contractors familiar with local building codes.
-Complex structural modifications strongly recommend professional contractor involvement.
+While owner-builder options exist, most San Diego ADU projects require licensed contractors.
+Complex permitting and technical requirements often necessitate professional expertise to ensure regulatory compliance.

 What happens if I build without a permit in San Diego?

-Unpermitted ADU construction can result in significant penalties, including stop-work orders, retroactive permit fees, potential fines up to $5,000, and mandatory demolition or reconstruction to meet code requirements.
+Unpermitted ADU construction can result in significant penalties, including stop-work orders, retroactive permit fees, potential fines up to $5,000, and mandatory reconstruction to meet code standards.

 Ready to start your ADU / Accessory Dwelling Unit project in San Diego?